webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

   });
 ```

-Above we added 2 entries to the `buffers` array on our pipleine description so now there are 3 buffer entries, meaning
+Above we added 2 entries to the `buffers` array on our pipeline description so now there are 3 buffer entries, meaning
 we're telling WebGPU we'll supply the data in 3 buffers.

 For our 2 new entries we set the `stepMode` to `instance`.
 This means this attribute
 will only advance to next value once per instance.
 The default is `stepMode: 'vertex'`
 which advances once per vertex (and starts over for each instance).

 We have 2 buffers.
-The one that hold just `scale` is simple.
+The one that holds just `scale` is simple.
 Just like our
 first buffer that holds `position` it's 2 32 floats per vertex.

 Our other buffer holds `color` and `offset` and they're going to be interleaved in the data like this